 Love is a battlefield, and sometimes there are casualties.
-This deadly and tragic dynamic is at the heart of “Killer Relationship with Faith Jenkins,” premiering Sunday, January 16 at 7/6c on Oxygen.
+This deadly and tragic dynamic is at the heart of “Killer Relationship with Faith Jenkins,” streaming now on Oxygen and Peacock.

 Leading the series that explores how some romances can turn fatally wrong is Faith Jenkins, who’s equally fluent in legal-ese and the language of love.
 Her experiences laying down the law and writing the book on relationships makes her uniquely qualified for the hosting spot.

 “If there’s one thing I’ve learned from all my years in courts,” she tells Oxygen, “it’s that everyone has secrets.”
 Before the new series debuts, here’s the 411 on the host.

 Born in 1977 in Louisiana, she studied political science at Louisiana Tech University before graduating from the Southern University Law Center at the top of her class.